 Install Google Chrome on Debian 9 Stretch

-First, download the latest Google Chrome’s debian package using the wget command:
+First, download the latest Google Chrome’s Debian package using the

-Install Google Chrome DEB package, forcing install of dependencies:
+Install Google Chrome DEB package, forcing the installation of dependencies:

-Congratulation’s!
+Congratulations!
 You have successfully installed Google Chrome.
-Thanks for using this tutorial for installing Google Chrome browser on Debian 9 Stretch server.
-For additional help or useful information, we recommend you to check the official Google Chrome web site.
+Thanks for using this tutorial for installing the Google Chrome browser on Debian 9 Stretch server.
+For additional help or useful information, we recommend you check the official Google Chrome website.